The COSMIAC Executive Team

 Zack Daniels, Research Engineer

-Zack Daniels is an electrical engineer who received his MSEE from the University of New Mexico in 2022.
+Zack Daniels is an electrical engineer who received his MSEE from The University of New Mexico in 2022.
 He has been with COSMIAC since 2018, and has assisted with several projects with a wide range of work including physical mapping of bit upsets in computer memory stacks, research and development for blockchain-backed systems engineering software, and the development and implementation of embedded systems for a ground-based power beaming experiment.
 His career interests reside primarily in control systems and robotics, and he would eventually like to work on deep sea submersibles for oceanographic research.
 In his free time he enjoys woodworking, creating interactive multimedia, hacking (destroying) his personal electronics, and occasionally writing music.

 John Plumley, Research Engineer

 Dr. John Plumley earned his BS in Chemical Engineering and his MS and PhD in Nanoscience and Microsystems from The University of New Mexico (UNM).
-He is currently designing and testing bipropellant consuming solid oxide fuel cell systems in collaboration with Air Force Research Laboratories (AFRL).
+He is currently designing and testing bipropellant-consuming solid oxide fuel cell systems in collaboration with Air Force Research Laboratories (AFRL).
 Dr. Plumley has been involved in several AFRL collaborations during his post-doctoral appointment with UNM, which include reversible electrochemical mirror device development, passive radiative cooling testing, and fabrication of resistive switching devices.
 He also conducted additional post-doc research in collaboration with Sandia National Labs studying the effects of applied stress on corrosion and pitting in stainless steel.)

 Haylie Orozco, Research Engineer (LAT)